 Previous Post: Some Tips on Planning A Cuba Bicycle Tour

 Whew – I made it!
 The map below shows the towns I passed through on my circuit through some of Cuba’s most stunning scenery and vibrant towns.
 From comments by the few cyclists I met, it sounds like my choice of the eastern section of the island – Oriente – provided me with the best of what Cuba has to offer cyclists.

-It has almost been four weeks since I flew back to Toronto from Holguin, Cuba at the end of a trouble-free bike tour that covered about 1100 kilometres of the eastern end of this Caribbean island.
-It’s been a while since that day at the end of December when I returned home with a bike box and my tuned-up bike from the bike shop.
+It has almost been four weeks since I flew back to Toronto from Holguin, Cuba, at the endof a trouble-free bike tour that covered about 1100 kilometres of the eastern end of this Caribbean island.
+I still recall that day at the end of December when I returned home with a bike box, and my tuned-up bike from the bike shop.
 I had decided to take my 1990 Miyata touring bike, the one I had peddled from Tofino on Vancouver Island to Winnipeg and Sault Saint Marie to Halifax.
 This Cuba trip would be my first outside of Canada and I was ready for the adventure.

 The morning of the day I flew down would be the last one in a while that my dog Viggo and I would explore the Don River valley near our home in Toronto –